top of page

 541-386-2882 or 800-516-8710

 Stop number twenty-eight and the last stop on the Fruit Loop Tour is Phelps Creek Vineyards.
-Established in 1990 winemaker, Alexandrine Roy travels from her own 4th Generation winery in Burgundy, France to use traditional French winemaking techniques on the 36-acre vineyard. they have received consistent 90+ scores in Wine Advocate, Wine Enthusiast, Decanter and Vinous.
-They focus on cool weather varietals such as Pinot Noir, Chardonnay, and Riesling which are grown on the estate vines next to the tasting room.
-They offer guided vineyard tours and the new Flight Deck where wine education takes off daily.
-An awesome thing is they offer a $10 Tasting Flight and the fee is waived if you purchase a bottle of wine.
-If you come here try the Cuvee Alexandrine Alexandrine it is pretty amazing.
+Established in 1990, winemaker Alexandrine Roy travels from her 4th Generation winery in Burgundy, France, to use traditional French winemaking techniques on the 36-acre vineyard.
+They have received consistent 90+ scores in Wine Advocate, Wine Enthusiast, Decanter, and Vinous.
+They focus on cool-weather varietals such as Pinot Noir, Chardonnay, and Riesling, which are grown on the estate vines next to the tasting room.
+They offer guided vineyard tours and the new Flight Deck, where wine education takes off daily.
+A remarkable thing is that they offer a $10 Tasting Flight, and the fee is waived if you purchase a bottle of wine.
+If you come here, try the Cuvee Alexandrine, it is pretty amazing.

 541-386-2607